smart-edge-open/edgeservices/README.md

 OpenNESS Edge Node uses a set of open source applications and framework, both inside the product and during installation/deployment process.

+OpenNESS User and developer Prerequisites:
+- Understanding and usage of virtualization environment based on Libvirt
+- Understanding and usage of Container environment based on Dockers
+- Understanding and usage of Cloud Native environment based on Kubernetes
+- Basic understanding of Networking
+- Go lang for OpenNESS microservices
+- C lang and DPDK for dataplane
+- HTTP REST, json, gRPC, Protobuf for API
+- Amazon AWS IoT Greengrass Core for Cloud adapters
+- Baidu Cloud for Cloud adapters
+- TLS for authentication

 ## 2.1.
 CentOS Linux
 Product is running on CentOS 7.6 x86_64 operating system.
 The same one is used for building product components and deploying/running them in dedicated hardware platform.
 It's suggested to install a minimal amount of rpm packages inside operating system, so the "Minimal" ISO of CentOS is recommended for use when preparing any of the test machine.